 So I did mention they were edible, which includes by people?
 The native American tribes would consume them when they were available.
 They've been called the "shrimp of the land" and that is true.
 They are both arthropods and can make good meals.
-Just be aware if your allergic to shellfish, and that at least one study has shown that they accumulate mercury.
 People every year start to practice entomophagy (eating of insects) when they appear.
 Don't be surprised to see some of the local restaurants including them on their menus.
 It's not just countless wildlife species who relish them.

 Cicadas are gluten free, low in fat, low carb, rich in protein (the same pound for pound as beef).
 They've been grilled, skewered, steamed, barbecued, blanched, boiled, blanched, and used in cocktails.
 My old boss would fill the empty skins with Cheez Whiz and serve them as appetizers.
 But there are a few things you want to know if trying them (I know I will again!).
 First of all, they are best when their teneral, meaning freshly molted adults.
 Get them while their white and soft, before the chitin on their shells have hardened, you don't need all that crunch.
 Collect them from places that have not been exposed to pesticides and herbicides.
 As they come up from the ground at night and in the early morning to climb anything they can molt on, that's the best time to get them.
 Pull off the legs and wings as well.
 With a bit of Old Bay, they really do taste like seafood.
 You can see me eat one here: (15) Capital Naturalist: Eating Cicadas - YouTube